 During your consultation your plastic surgeon will listen to your concerns and discuss your desired results from this surgery.
 Your surgeon will ask you about your symptoms and review your medical history.
 Physical exam will be performed to evaluate the size, shape and symmetry of your breasts.
 Photographs will be taking for preoperative planning.
 It is important that your blood pressure is well-controlled prior to this operation.
 It is also strongly advised that patients do not smoke for a month before their surgery and a months after their surgery in order to minimize on the complication risks.

 Your surgeon will estimate the amount of breast tissue that needs to be removed.
 He or she will also go over what kind of incisions you will have and explain any risks associated with the procedure.

 Breast Reduction Procedure Description

 Breast reduction can be performed in an outpatient surgical center or at the hospital as an outpatient surgery.
-Procedure is usually performed under general anesthesia and takes about 4 hours.
+This cosmetic procedure is usually performed under general anesthesia and takes about 4 hours.
 There are different types of breast reduction techniques and your surgeon will advise on what kind of procedure will be most beneficial for you.
 Most commonly used breast reduction techniques are a vertical breast reduction and an anchor pattern breast reduction.